Erik-White/ColonyScanalyser/docs/command_line_arguments.md

 Labels are separated with spaces.
 To use a space within a label, wrap that label in quotes

-Example: `--plate_labels first second third "label with spaces" fifth sixth`
+Example: `--plate-labels first second third "label with spaces" fifth sixth`

 - input: list
 ```
---plate_labels
+--plate-labels
 ```
 ### Plate holder shape
 The layout of the plates in the image in rows and columns.
 The default is `3` rows and `2` columns.

-A square grid of 9 plates would be entered as `--plate_lattice 3 3`
+A square grid of 9 plates would be entered as `--plate-lattice 3 3`

 - input: integer
 ```
---plate_lattice
+--plate-lattice
 ```
 ### Plate size
 The diameter of the plates used, in millimeters.
 It is important to set this correctly otherwise the plates may be located incorrectly in the images.

 - input: integer
 ```
---plate_size
+--plate-size
 ```
 ### Silence output
 Silence all output to the console.
 Note that this only silences the informative output from the package, warnings or errors may still appear.